schizza/SWS-12500-custom-component/README.md

 ## Warning - WSLink APP (applies also for SWS 12500 with firmware >3.0)

-For stations that are using WSLink app to setup station and WSLink API for resending data (SWS 12500 manufactured in 2024 and later).
+For stations that are using WSLink app to setup station and WSLink API for resending data (also SWS 12500 manufactured in 2024 and later).
 You will need to install [WSLink SSL proxy addon](https://github.com/schizza/wslink-addon) to your Home Assistant if you are not running your Home Assistant instance in SSL mode or you do not have SSL proxy for your Home Assistant.

 ## Requirements

 - Weather station that supports sending data to custom server in their API [(list of supported stations.)](#list-of-supported-stations)
 - Configure station to send data directly to Home Assistant.
 - If you want to push data to Windy, you have to create an account at [Windy](https://stations.windy.com).
+- If you want to resend data to `Pocasi Meteo`, you have to create accout at [Pocasi Meteo](https://pocasimeteo.cz)

-## List of supported stations
+## Example of supported stations

 - [Sencor SWS 12500 Weather Station](https://www.sencor.cz/profesionalni-meteorologicka-stanice/sws-12500)
 - [Sencor SWS 16600 WiFi SH](https://www.sencor.cz/meteorologicka-stanice/sws-16600)
+- SWS 10500 (newer releases are also supported with [WSLink SSL proxy addon](https://github.com/schizza/wslink-addon))
 - Bresser stations that support custom server upload. [for example, this is known to work](https://www.bresser.com/p/bresser-wi-fi-clearview-weather-station-with-7-in-1-sensor-7002586)
 - Garni stations with WSLink support or custom server support.

+- and bunch of other models are that is not listed here are supported

 ## Installation

-### If your SWS12500 station's firmware is 1.0 or your station is configured as described in this README and you still can not see any data incoming to Home Assistant please [read here](https://github.com/schizza/SWS-12500-custom-component/issues/17) and [here](firmware_bug.md)

-### For stations that send through WSLink API
+### For stations that send data through WSLink API

 Make sure you have your Home Assistant cofigured in SSL mode or use [WSLink SSL proxy addon](https://github.com/schizza/wslink-addon) to bypass SSL configuration of whole Home Assistant.